|

 Various kinds of shamanism in Denmark © John Russell-Møller 2006

 My first teacher calls what he does for adventure shamanism and refers to himself as an urban shaman.
 My second teacher calls what he does for core shamanism.
 Some people call what they do warrior shamanism.
 I like warrior shamanism.
-Then there is Aztec and Toltec shamanism, witch many have become interested in; and not least in Scandinavia there is Asa-Faith shamanism.
+Then there is Aztec and Toltec shamanism, that many have become interested in; and in Scandinavia we have the old Nordic Asa-Faith shamanism.

-Incidentally, the word "shaman" and the concept "shamanism" are also something, witch have been invented by primarily atheist and neo-Christian scientists around the latter half of the nineteenth century.
+The word "shaman" and the concept "shamanism" are also something, that has been introduced into the English language by primarily atheist and neo-Christian scientists around the latter half of the nineteenth century.

-At present the most common definitions of the word shaman are as follows.
+At present the most common uses of the word "shaman" seem to be:

 Shaman 1 Original meaning: An Evinki sorcerer in Siberia.

-There are also different opinions about what it will say to practice shamanism.
-For some it means that you practice the shamanic techniques you have learned on a seminar course in shamanism.
-For others, shamanic practice means that you have a clinic, where you do shamanic healing and counseling.
+There are also different opinions about what it is to practice shamanism.
+For some people it means that you practice the shamanic techniques you have learned on a seminar course in shamanism.
+For others, shamanic practice means that you have a clinic, where you do shamanic healing and counselling.
 For some, shamanism has absolutely nothing to do with religion.
 I call them atheist shamans.
 They have a purely scientific approach to their shamanism.
-Personally, I have both a religious and a scientific approach to my shamanism.
+Personally, I prefer to have both a religious and a scientific approach to my shamanism.
+Nature is my religion.

-In core shamanism you have something called a 'shamanic practitioner', who is a person that has extensive training in core shamanism, but is not considered to be a real shamanism.
+In core shamanism you have something called a shamanic practitioner, who is a person that has extensive training in core shamanism, but is not considered to be a real shaman.
 It can be a psychotherapist who uses core shamanic techniques in her work.
-The founder of core shamanism has also developed a special technique called 'shamanic counseling'.
-You can even become a 'certified shamanic counselor' (CSC).
+The founder of core shamanism has also developed a special technique called "shamanic counselling".
 There exist a number of other methods to do shamanic spirit counseling and guidance.

 All of this goes to show, how inadequate words are, when you try to describe shamanism.